Cheap and Effective Advertising for Small Businesses

 National companies partner every day because it's an excellent ad tool to reach new customers and cut the advertising costs at the same time.
 But partnering isn't just for corporate giants.
 Going in with other businesses helps you save advertising money while increasing your exposure to customers.

 You can have the radio station create the ad for you (which can result in dubious quality ads) or you can hire an agency to do it for you.
 There's always the option to do it yourself, too, and if you have a family-owned business with a friendly feel, your own voice can be a great selling tool.

-There are special services available only to non-profits, such as Facebook's "Donate Now" button.
-And the Google Ad Grants program could award you $10,000 in free advertising if you qualify.
-Even if you're not a non-profit, consider partnering with one to spread the word about your business and their cause at the same time.
+There are special services available only to nonprofits, such as Facebook's "Donate Now" button.
+And the Google Ad Grants program could award you $10,000 a month in free advertising if you qualify.
+Even if you're not a nonprofit, consider partnering with one to spread the word about your business and the nonprofit's cause at the same time.

 A challenge can spread the word about your business for free, but this clever strategy is not just applicable to eateries.
 If you can get creative, you can apply it to your own business.
-Think of a way that you could challenge your customers to do something, and get their names on a board.
-Or win a prize.
-It will go viral if it's good enough.
+Think of a way that you could challenge your customers to do something to get their names on a listing or win a prize.
+It may go viral if it's good enough.